Think objects, not pixels

 To recap, the two basic principles of OBIA are:

 SEGMENTATION: Break the image up into objects representing land-based features.

 CLASSIFICATION: Classify those objects using their shape, size, spatial and spectral properties.

-Let’s delve a bit deeper in these two concepts.
+Let’s dig a bit deeper into these two concepts.

 Generate meaningful objects with segmentation

 When you segment an image, the process groups pixels to form objects.
 Suddenly, land cover features start popping out, similar to how your eyes process your surroundings.

 For this 50cm resolution image, the multi-resolution segmentation algorithm breaks up an image in ECognition Definiens Developer.
 Based on your compactness and shape settings, this is the preliminary step in OBIA.

 How big do you want the objects to be?
 There’s a scale parameter that you can estimate to generate more meaningful objects.

 Also, you can configure weights for all the layers you want to segment.
 This means that you don’t only have to segment by red, green, or blue, but you can also segment a DEM, DSM, NIR, or even LiDAR intensity.